TBD54566975/web5-js/packages/credentials/README.md

 - Select credentials that satisfy a given presentation definition.
 - Validate if a Verifiable Credential JWT satisfies a Presentation Definition.
-- Validate input descriptors within Verifiable Credentials.
+- Validate input descriptors within Presentation Definitions.

 ### Usage